 One of the things that surprised me most was how many balconies there are in Spain, especially in the larger city centers like Madrid and Barcelona.
 There was a whole world above me I never knew existed.
 Once I became aware of it, I only ever wanted to enjoy the city from above, to see glittering, enchanting panoramas of the city lights spread out before me.
 Sit sky high in one of the hotel terraces where you can enjoy an expertly made drink and good music.
 Every year in June in Barcelona, I take advantage of an event called terrace week, when many of the hotel rooftop terraces open up for a week of coordinated events.
 Luckily, the experience can be enjoyed on any warm night throughout the year.

 Spain’s culture is rife with fiestas (festas in Catalan), giant street parties which are designed to celebrate almost anything, from religious holidays to a neighborhood to the city itself.
 I love these sometimes hedonistic affairs in any city, which can range from small neighborhood block parties filled with food and live music to the larger city-wide celebrations.
-My favorite festival in Barcelona, La Mercè, is a week-long series of events in September that run day and night, from concerts to short theatre productions, dance performances and comedy acts.
+My favorite festival in Barcelona, La Mercè, is a week-long series of events in September that run day and night, from concerts to short theater productions, dance performances and comedy acts.
 When the lights go down, they project 3-D graphics on several city buildings in a stunning and surreal display.
 However, my favorite event of the festival is the correfoc, an unusual and well-loved parade which features costumed devils and many fire-breathing animals, which shoot strong jets of sparks into the crowds that pack the city’s main artery.
 While this event is not for the faint of heart, it’s one that I’ve come to love, and which signifies to me the wildness of Spanish life.
 It’s a good idea to check out a calendar of events well in advance of your trip to see what the city has on its agenda.

 Flamenco is the dance for which Spain is best known.
 Combining guitar, dance and song into one impressive spectacle, flamenco offers a passionate glimpse into a different side of Spain.
 There are many places in Granada, Sevilla, and throughout the south where you can see live flamenco shows while you eat dinner.
 But if you’re up for more than just watching, you can join an evening flamenco class, which are often available during weekday evenings for those just finishing work for the day.
 It’s not a bad way to find your rhythm while really learning about what makes these dancers tick.